Unathi-Skosana/PixelSorter/README.md

 # NOTE: This is just a progress Report.
-Cool Stuff with opencv and Computer Vision Algos and
+Cool Stuff with Computer Vision Machine Learning libraries and aglos  will follow
-# Machine Learning libraries and aglos  Will Come [NOTE THIS CODE WAS NEVER OPTIMISED.
-MY MAIN AIM WAS TO MAKE THE
-# PIXEL SORTER WORK]
+# [NOTE THIS CODE WAS NEVER OPTIMISED.
+MY MAIN AIM WAS TO MAKE THE PIXEL SORTER WORK]

-### Example Images[TODO LIST FOLLOWS BELLOW AND SOME NOTES WRITTEN TO THE FUTURE ME]
+## Example Images [TODO LIST FOLLOWS BELLOW AND SOME NOTES WRITTEN TO THE FUTURE ME THIS CODE CAN NEEDS IMPROVEMENTS]

 ![Alt text](/sample_results/0.png)